Skip To Content

 The CCC nursing program is one of the most well-known and respected in the region.
 We offer a traditional full-time program beginning each fall, or you can choose to study part-time with winter or summer entry.
 Men are welcome in all undergraduate program options.

-Our hands-on simulation center is one of the best around — and as a CCC nursing student, you’ll have free, unsupervised access to use them 20 hours a day.
+Our hands-on simulation center is one of the best around — and as a CCC nursing student, you’ll have free, unsupervised access to use it 20 hours a day.
 You’ll have a dedicated nursing coach who’ll make sure you get the support you need.
 You’ll gain global experience.
 And you’ll enjoy an abundance of clinical opportunities, from birth through end-of-life, and all the specialties in between.

 Program Outcomes